 A complexity of the DGS rules concerns situations in which legal entities without legal personality form an undertaking in a category excluded from DGS protection.
 Two aspects are involved: on the one hand the compensation for such persons is attributed to the underlying associates, partners or members (and these may be entitled to DGS protection on an individual basis).
 On the other hand the deposits of certain undertakings are excluded.
-The addition to the Policy Rule makes clear that when a legal entity without legal personality is a financial undertaking, for example,
+The addition to the Policy Rule makes clear that when a legal entity without legal personality is a financial undertaking, for example, DNB will pay no compensation to the underlying associates, partners or members.8

-2 In the longer term, increasing the possibility of deposit transfers using DGS funds when a bank fails is a more comprehensive solution to this payout issue that affects all banks in the market for tax-advantaged savings products.
+6 In the longer term, increasing the possibility of deposit transfers using DGS funds when a bank fails is a more comprehensive solution to this payout issue that affects all banks in the market for tax-advantaged savings products.

-3 Example: TNO was established by law in 1932.
+7 Example: TNO was established by law in 1932.
 It is a public law organisation that is not a direct, integral part of the State or other Dutch public authorities.
 A TNO deposit is therefore protected by the DGS.